by Alan Prendergast, Westword

 At the time of her sentencing the Los Angeles County District Attorney’s Office said she suffered from “significant mental health issues.”
 In addition to being suicidal, she was depressed and had been diagnosed with a brain tumor.
 The San Bernardino County Coroner’s Office reported she was found in her cell with a sheet around her neck.

 According to the CDCR, there was just one suicide at CIW in the six-year period between 2006 and 2013.
-In fact, Matthew A. Lopes, a special master appointed by U.S. District Court Judge Lawrence Karlton, reported ...
+In fact, Matthew A. Lopes, a special master appointed by U.S. District Court Judge Lawrence Karlton, reported in May ...